James Molinaro: Parks

 Since entering Borough Hall, Molinaro has aided in the allotment of nearly 100 million dollars to Park acquisition and maintenance.
-The renaissance of the South Beach Boardwalk, new recreational fields, an expansion of the Blue Belt and a quarter-mile-long fishing pier are just some of the parks related actives that have benefited from his capital funding.
+The renaissance of the South Beach Boardwalk, new recreational fields, an expansion of the Blue Belt, and a quarter-mile-long fishing pier are just some of the parks related activities that have benefited from his capital funding.
 Currently, 25 percent of Staten Island has protected Parkland, a higher percentage than any other borough.
 Molinaro is a self-identified environmentalist.

 Economic development

-Molinaro was instrumental in bringing Visy Paper, Inc. to Staten Island in 1997.
-The company, a subsidiary of Australian-owned Pratt Industries, created hundreds of new jobs when it opened its cardboard recycling facility on Victory Blvd. near the Arthur Kill, representing the largest single investment in manufacturing in New York City in the last 50 years.
+Molinaro was instrumental in bringing Visy Paper to Staten Island in 1997.
+The company, a subsidiary of Australian-owned Pratt Industries, created hundreds of new jobs when it opened its cardboard recycling facility on Victory Boulevard near the Arthur Kill, representing the largest single investment in manufacturing in New York City in the last 50 years.
 Molinaro was also involved in the 2007 restoration of a freight rail service, linking Staten Island to the rest of the nation by rail for the first time in 16 years.